 How does investment in IT save money?

 Addressing technology only when it breaks is expensive.
 The question to ask is, can you afford to have your day to day business operations slowed or stalled because your technology can’t keep up?
-Some factors you might not have considered include:

 You’re paying too much when it’s too late -- An issue that was probably preventable with early detection can escalate into a full blown business disruption that an on-call technician likely charges a high hourly rate, on top of hardware replacement costs, and might not get to you right away.
 Being proactive rather than reactive to technology issues can allow you to put more money toward improvements that will move you forward.